Here’s an interesting idea for family-friendly immigration reform.

 Could this concept work under U.S. permanent residency rules?
 I think so.

-I suspect many bureaucratic officers would need to modify their outlook towards immigrants.
+In addition, many bureaucratic officers would need to modify their outlook towards immigrants.

 Ancestry Visas enable commonwealth nationals who have a grandparent who was born in the UK, the Channel Islands or the Isle of Man to enter the UK for a period of five years.
 Commonwealth nationals with a grandparent born in the Republic of Ireland prior to 31 March 1922 are also eligible to apply for a UK Ancestry Visa.

-The United Kingdom approach combines two separate routes to citizenship.
+In addition, the United Kingdom approach combines two separate routes to citizenship.

 Generally, birthright citizenship is conferred upon individuals through their parents’ citizenship or their place of birth.